Donutmcgeezes/Endometrial-Assembloids/README.md

 # Endometrial-Assembloids
+This project was done as part of the KAIST Stem Cell Center (KSCC) Summer Internship Programme.
-Used an optimised protocol to construct endometrial assembloids from Spiny mouse uterine tissue
+An adapted protocol using B6 mice was used to construct endometrial assembloids from Spiny mouse uterine tissue